php-fig/fig-standards/proposed/psr-1-coding-style-guide/0900-control-structures.md

         echo "Default case";
     }

-Always use braces to enclose the body of the `if` statement.
+Always use braces to enclose the body of the statement.
 This standardizes how they look and reduces the likelihood of introducing errors as new lines get added to the body.